Alert Intelligence Policies

 Configuring Alert Correlation Policy Using YAML

-3. Upload the Configured File Use the provided upload feature to submit the edited YAML file containing the policy logic.
+Use the provided upload feature to submit the edited YAML file, which contains the policy logic.

-Policy Name and Description Provide a name and a description of the policy.
-For client-specific policies, include relevant tenant organisation names.
-It is not mandatory to have a Tenant ID.
+Provide a clear name and description of the policy.
+For client-specific policies, include relevant tenant or organization names.
+A Tenant ID is not mandatory.

-Filter the type of alerts which occur on the selected resources.
+Filter the type of alerts that occur on the selected resources.
 If no conditions are defined in this section, all alerts on the selected resources will match this policy.

 criteria: "event_provider: OpsCruise AND -status: Closed"